Antonymn0/uswa/README.md

 ## About USWA
-An digital e-lerning platform built in laravel 8 and vue
+An digital e-lerning platform built in laravel 8 and vue3